-Our assessment of Nykredit Realkredit's business position reflects our expectation that the group will maintain its dominant position in the Danish mortgage market, with resilient earnings despite the economic consequences of the COVID-19 pandemic.
+Our assessment of Nykredit Realkredit's business position reflects our expectation that the group will maintain its dominant position in the Danish mortgage market, with resilient earnings despite the economic consequences of the pandemic.
 Our expectation of continued limited business diversification partly offsets this stability, however.
-The group's primary focus is mortgage lending in Denmark, while commercial banking services-where Nykredit Bank has a market share of roughly 6%-are fairly limited.
-That said, the group is strengthening wealth management as a strategic priority, which we expect to somewhat improve its revenue diversification through 2022.
+The group's primary focus is mortgage lending in Denmark, while commercial banking services--where Nykredit Bank has a market share of roughly 6%--are fairly limited.
+That said, the group is strengthening its wealth management services as a strategic priority, which we expect to somewhat improve its revenue diversification through 2022.

 Nykredit Realkredit is Denmark's premier provider of mortgage financing and largest lender by domestic volume.
-It reported total assets of Danish krone (DKK) 1.61 trillion (€214 billion) as of year-end 2019.
-The bank's share of the domestic lending market varies by segment, but in terms of mortgage lending, its main segment, it has a market share of about 44%.
+It reported total assets of Danish krone (DKK) 1.63 trillion (€219 billion) as of third quarter 2020.
+The bank's share of the domestic lending market varies by segment, but in terms of mortgage lending, its main segment, it has a market share of about 43%.
 Furthermore, it is the country's second-largest financial services group and, through its subsidiary Totalkredit's cooperation with domestic banks, we expect Nykredit Realkredit will remain the market leader in Danish mortgages.

-Chart 1

-Nykredit Realkredit Asset Size Compared With Peers
+Nykredit Realkredit Is The Leading Mortgage Bank In Denmark

+Nykredit Realkredit asset size compared with peers

-DKK--Danish krone.
-YTD--Year to date.
+\As of Sept.
+30. DKK--Danish krone.
 Source: S&P Global Ratings.

-Copyright $\ensuremath{\texttt{@}}$ 2020 by Standard & Poor's Financial Services LLC.
+Copyright © 2021 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-Strategically, we believe Nykredit Realkredit aims to maintain its dominant position in mortgages while improving its market share in other products such as banking and asset management.
-It will achieve this, for instance, by providing its private individual retail clients with a full-service offering via its subsidiary Nykredit Bank (fifth-largest commercial bank in Denmark), thus competing more directly with other larger banking groups such as Nordea, Danske Bank, and Jyske Bank.
+We believe Nykredit Realkredit aims to maintain its dominant position in mortgages while improving its market share in other products, such as banking and asset management.
+It plans to achieve this, for instance, by providing its private individual retail clients with a full-service offering via its subsidiary Nykredit Bank (fifth-largest commercial bank in Denmark), thus competing more directly with other larger banking groups like Nordea, Danske Bank, and Jyske Bank.
 In addition, the group has strengthened its presence in the wealth management area.
 Nykredit Realkredit acquired Sparinvest in 2019 and now has more than DKK300 billion (€40 billion) in assets under management, ranking among the three largest asset managers in Denmark.

-Nykredit Realkredit benefits from Totalkredit's partnership with domestic banks, allowing it to size close to 100% of new mortgage lending at first-quarter 2020.
+Nykredit Realkredit benefits from Totalkredit's partnership with domestic banks, allowing it to size a material share of new mortgage lending in 2020.
 The cooperation also enables a cost efficient business model with low distribution costs, which is reflected in the group's low cost-to-income ratio.
-Furthermore, we expect the increasing IT collaboration within the Totalkredit partnership to tighten the bonds between members and strengthen the group's position in the mortgage market over the next two years.
+Furthermore, we expect the increasing IT collaboration within the Totalkredit partnership will tighten the bonds between members and strengthen the group's position in the mortgage market over the next two years.

 In our view, both Nykredit Realkredit's prominent role in the Danish mortgage market and its mutual ownership model have historically contributed to lower margins for all Danish mortgage banks than for similar international mortgage lenders.
-However, in recent years, Nykredit Realkredit has focused on improving capital generation and increased its profitability both through an intensified cost focus and increases in the mortgage administrative margins.
+However, in recent years, Nykredit Realkredit has focused on improving capital generation and profitability both through an emphasis on cost efficiency and by raising mortgage administrative fees to achieve higher margins.
 Other market players followed these price hikes, which in our view illustrates that Nykredit Realkredit's market position benefits from significant pricing power.
-Furthermore, we expect the increased remortgage activity seen in 2019 to slow somewhat in 2020, lowering the risk for further downward pressure to the group's margins.
+Furthermore, we expect the increased remortgage activity seen in 2019 to slow somewhat in 2020-2021, lowering the risk for further downward pressure to the group's margins.